BAS Main Index

 Older data (1972 - 2011) has been recomputed and all the preliminary values are posted.
 Some of the zenith sky regressions do not give a good fit and will be improved.
 The direct sun measurements during this period are unlikely to change.

-Current provisional daily mean ozone values for 2019/2020 for Halley [Updated 2019 October 4] and Vernadsky.
-[Updated 2019 October 4].
-Note : The Dobson at Halley was changed in 2012 February and required maintenance in 2013 August.
-The calibration of the current instrument is not yet fully determined.
+Provisional Dobson daily mean ozone values for 2025/2026 for Halley [Updated 2026 March 30, see below for SAOZ] and Vernadsky.
+[Updated 2026 May 11].
+Note : The calibration of the current instruments is not yet fully determined as the instruments use ongoing solar measurements for in-situ calibration.
+The manual Dobson at Halley was changed in 2012 February and required maintenance in 2013 August.
 The zenith sky tables or other calibration values were last revised on 2018 February 4, but the daily means may still have errors up to 5%, particularly when ozone values or the solar elevation are low.
-The instrument constants for Dobson 123 at Vernadsky were revised in 2017 December and may require further revision.
+Halley has become a summer only station and there are no manual observations between 2017 February 15 and 2017 December 7, 2018 February 26 and 2018 December 10, 2019 February 16 and 2021 January 10 and since 2021 February 10.
+The instrument calibration constants are being revised, so values given here may change.
+The automated Dobson is likely to have larger errors as it has not been callibrated under low ozone conditions.
+The instrument constants for Dobson 123 at Vernadsky were revised in 2019 October and may require further revision.
 The preliminary Halley and Vernadsky values should therefore be treated with some caution.
-Halley has become a summer only station and there are no manual observations between 2017 February 15 and 2017 December 7, 2018 February 26 and 2018 December 10 and since 2019 February 16.
-The instrument calibration constants are being revised, so values given here may change.

 Halley